 Overall, Turtle Beach makes decent gaming headphones with sometimes unique features that make them a bit more versatile and convenient for casual use.
 They also set themselves apart by having quite a few Bluetooth-compatible gaming headsets in their lineup.
 Unfortunately, their build quality is often slightly lacking.
 More recent headphones like the Turtle Beach Elite Atlas and Turtle Beach Elite Pro 2 are somewhat decently well-built, but the greater majority of the lineup feels plasticky and a little cheap when compared to other headphones in the same price range.

-Turtle Beach makes budget to high-end gaming headphones with unique features that make them a bit more versatile for casual use.
-They're decently affordable, sound moderately well-balanced, and have Bluetooth compatibility, making them slightly easier to use with mobile phones.
+Turtle Beach makes gaming headphones at a variety of price points.
+They're usually decently affordable, sound moderately well-balanced, and some even have unique active features like Bluetooth compatibility or active noise cancelling, making them more versatile for casual use with your phone.
 Unfortunately, their build quality is somewhat lacking, especially when compared to similarly priced headphones from other brands like Corsair and SteelSeries.
-They also don't have a lot of customization options and a mediocre, sometimes frustrating app.
+They also don't have a lot of customization options and their app can be downright frustrating to use at times.
 However, if you often use your gaming headset with your phone or like to have a few connection options, like Bluetooth and wired support, then Turtle Beach may just be the right brand for your next headset.

 Discover our recommendations for the best gaming headphones.